 34. In Love With Spring: My Novel Online

-“It was… one of my teachers.
-I missed my bus.”
+“It was…one of my teachers.
+He gave me a ride home because I worked late.”
 Allie put her purse on the chair, then realized she’d left her books in the art room.

 “My art teacher.”

-The whole situation was suddenly clear to Lisbeth: Allie’s daily impatience to get to school, all the times she seemed so spaced out when Lisbeth was trying to talk to her, and the fact that the other day she said she hated the weekends.
-She has a crush on him.
-She recalled her own crush on a teacher, but right away knew it was different; he hardly knew I existed, and he certainly never drove me home!
-“Allie… this doesn’t seem like a good idea to me.”
+The whole situation was suddenly clear to Lisbeth: Allie’s daily impatience to get to school, all the times she seemed so spaced out when Lisbeth was trying to talk to her, and the fact that the other day she said weekends were boring.
+“Allie…this doesn’t seem like a good idea to me.”

-Jules was headed back to her dorm room one near-summer afternoon when she heard someone call her name.
+Jules was headed back to her dorm room one warm afternoon when she heard someone call her name.
 Turning, she saw Nathaniel hurrying to catch up.

 “Oh, uh…” she flushed.
 “Sorry.”